GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Skylosian.md

 **Swift Step**: If the skylosian would gain exhaustion for sprinting because it ran, it may choose simply not to.
 It must complete a rest before doing so again.

-**Tireless Stride**: If it did not sprint during the current round, and is performing a run movement, it does not incur fatigue.
+**Tireless Stride**: If it did not sprint during the previous round, and is performing a sprint, it does not incur fatigue.

 **Dominion Benefits**: The skylosian gains the benefit as appropriate to your domain.
 * **Chosen Spirit**.
 When the servile would lose any number of hitpoints, *the invoker may choose to lose a hitpoint.
 If the do, the hitpoints lost by the skylosian is reduced by 1*.